felstead/SiteCrypt/README.md

 ### Longer answer

-There are really only three main attack vectors for decrypting the content encrypted with SiteCrypt:
+There are really only three main attack vectors for decrypting the content encrypted with SiteCrypt, assuming that AES-GCM and PBKDF2 with SHA256 remain unbroken which is the case as of 2024 and is expected to be for the foreseeable future.

 1. **Brute-forcing the password**

-The password is encrypted with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)-HMAC-[SHA-256](https://en.wikipedia.org/wiki/SHA-2), by default with 600k iterations, as [recommended by OWASP in 2023](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).
+The password is derived with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)-HMAC-[SHA-256](https://en.wikipedia.org/wiki/SHA-2), by default with 600k iterations, as [recommended by OWASP in 2023](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).
 This is considered a secure way to store passwords and provides resistance against brute-force attacks given the high computational cost of each "guess" due to the large number of iterations.
 That said, if your password is weak (e.g. it is short, or is a dictionary word, or a common password) it will be much easier to brute-force.
 A [strong, unique password](https://www.lastpass.com/features/password-generator) will be effectively impossible to brute-force.

 2. **Stealing the key from local storage after decryption**